mybui/mybui.github.io/fossil.md

 #### 2. Sampling localities by 10x10 areas and dectect high speciation rates
 #### 3. Logistic regression: what is a reasonable expectation for the proportion of first occurrences observed now given past sampling density
-#### 4. Statistical testing: if the observed number of first occurrences is significantly higher than what we would expect
+#### 4. Statistical testing alpha=0.05: if the observed number of first occurrences is significantly higher than what we would expect

 ![png](images/output_55_0.png)